man-vs-electron/datapanels/README.md

 The parameters include:
 * ticker - The symbol for the stock of interest
 * update_rate_sec - How many seconds to wait before updating the data.
+* proxyserver - A proxy server to use (if you are behind a firewall)